Apr 20 2019

 Ruiz Jr had beaten 4 of his last 5 opponents, stopping 2 of them, going the distance twice.

-Previous to that, he had been beaten by Anthony Joshua on 7th December 2019 by unanimous decision in their IBF World Heavyweight, WBA Super World Heavyweight and WBO World Heavyweight championship fight at Diriyah Arena, Diriyah, Saudi Arabia.
+Going into that contest, he had been beaten by Joseph Parker on 10th December 2016 by majority decision in their WBO World Heavyweight championship fight at Auckland, New Zealand.

-Dimitrenko had beaten 2 of his last 5 opponents, stopping 1 of them, going the distance once.
+Dimitrenko had beaten 3 of his last 5 opponents, stopping 2 of them, going the distance once.

-Previous to that, he had lost to Bryant Jennings on 18th August 2018 by technical knockout in the 9th round at Ocean Resort Casino, New Jersey.
+In his last fight before this contest, he had lost to Bryant Jennings on 18th August 2018 by technical knockout in the 9th round at Ocean Resort Casino, New Jersey, United States.

-Going into that contest, he had defeated Adrian Granat on 18th March 2017 by knockout in the 1st round at Baltiska Hallen, Malmo, Sweden.
+Previous to that, he had defeated Adrian Granat on 18th March 2017 by knockout in the 1st round at Baltiska Hallen, Malmo, Sweden.

-Before that, he had been beaten by Joseph Parker on 1st October 2016 by knockout in the 3rd round at Vodafone Events Centre, Manukau City, New Zealand.
+Going into that contest, he had lost to Joseph Parker on 1st October 2016 by knockout in the 3rd round at Vodafone Events Centre, Manukau City, New Zealand.

-He had won against Drazan Janjanin on 16th January 2016 by unanimous decision in their 8 round contest at Bavaria Filmgelaende, Munich, Germany.
+Before that, he had won against Drazan Janjanin on 16th January 2016 by unanimous decision in their 8 round contest at Bavaria Filmgelaende, Munich, Germany.

 Activity check